Job Scheduler

 Function: staleCreditCleanupService.CleanupStalePurchases

-Purpose: Removes abandoned or failed purchase records older than 7 days
+Purpose: Removes abandoned/failed purchase records older than 7 days

 Service: /internal/services/stale_purchase_cleanup.go